Have you ever wondered, “What are spiritual gifts in the Bible?”

-In Romans 12 we learn that we are all members of the same body.
-Just like a human body would not benefit by having all of one body part and none of another, the body of Christ (the church) requires a diversity of members to run smoothly, serve well, and spread the Good News.
+In Romans 12, we learn that we are all members of the same body.
+Just like a human body would not benefit by having all of one body part and none of another, the body of Christ (the church) requires a diverse mix of members to run smoothly, serve well, and spread the Good News.

 Think of an orchestra.
 An orchestra wouldn’t work well if everyone showed up with the same instrument.
 It would cease to be an orchestra.
 Similarly, if all of the instruments of the orchestra played the same note, it would lose the beauty of the harmonizing music.

-Yet, while reading articles entitled “What are the 7 Spiritual Gifts?” or “Which of these 9 Spiritual Gifts Do You Have?” can be helpful, ultimately, the best way to learn about the spiritual gifts is to go to the Bible and study for yourself.
+Yet, while reading articles entitled “What are the 7 Spiritual Gifts?” or “Which of these 9 Spiritual Gifts Do You Have?” can be helpful, ultimately, the best way to learn about spiritual gifts in the Bible is to open up the Bible and study them for yourself.

-If you believe the Holy Spirit gave you a gift, let the Holy Spirit be the one to teach you about it!
+If you believe you were given a gift of God, let the Holy Spirit be the one to teach you about it!